Here is a post with all of my “notes” under recipes. This will get added to as I add more recipes.

 Corn & Grape Allergy – Baking powder is not corn free.
 Find corn-free if need be.
 Cream of tartar is made from grapes, if you have a grape allergy; you just need 1/4 of powder for baking soda and remainder in apple cider vinegar.

 Corn Allergy – depending on sensitivity, you may need to make your own with safe molasses and sugar.
 Alternatives include coconut palm sugar.

 Dairy & Corn Allergy – Depending on allergies use whatever butter you need.
 There are several options: MELT, Earth Balance, Miyoko’s, coconut oil, goat butter).
 Beware of salt in butter if corn allergic (look for sea salt/unsalted), also be careful of the diet of the cows.
 Many of vegan butter have corn derivatives.

 Corn Allergy – Ensure that the cans are free of citric acid if you are corn free.
 We decided to can tomatoes this summer instead of buying store bought.

 Corn Allergy – During the dutching process to create cocoa, it is treated with ph balancing agents, derived from corn.
 It is difficult to find safe cocoa or chocolate chips.
 A couple of corn lite options: Cuisine Camino, Equal Exchange.

-Corn allergy – ensure coconut milk is gum free
+Corn allergy – ensure coconut milk is additive free